Comparisons

 What’s DoorDash?

-Like Uber Eats, Door Dash Inc. is a Nasdaq-listed company based in San Francisco.
+Door Dash Inc. is a Nasdaq-listed company based in San Francisco.
 It was founded in 2013 by Stanford University students Andy Fang, Tony Xu, and Stanley Tang.

 Since then, DoorDash has emerged as a key player in online food ordering and delivery.
 It has surpassed Uber Eats and Grubhub to become the largest food delivery aggregator platform in the United States